 From here, you can see which URLs on the website are crawled the most by spiders.
 You can appropriately insert an internal link to your newly published articles or articles you want to boost the weight of on these pages, to guide spiders to crawl them.

-In the spider list, we can see the spider inventory, spider IP ranges, suspected fake spiders, and spider blocking.
-The SemrushBot in the image above is the robot from the famous SEO tool.
-If you don't want your website to be analyzed too thoroughly, you can directly block its crawling.
-As for whether this IP is really a disguised robot, it's not easy to judge.
-Although the IP query shows it's a Shanghai IP, it's best to search for the official IP ranges on the spider's official website to determine.
+The SemrushBot in the image above is a bot from a famous SEO tool.
+If you don't want your site to be thoroughly analyzed, you can directly block its crawling.
+As for whether this IP is a disguised bot, it's hard to tell.
+Although the IP query shows it's from Shanghai, it's best to check the official IP range on the spider's official website to judge.

 The access path can visualize the spider access situation on your website.
 If you have an e-commerce website, you should pay attention to the crawling proportion of product pages for targeted optimization.

-The article crawling feature allows you to see whether it's indexed, spider visits, and the number of inbound/outbound links.
-Here, focus on pages that have been crawled by spiders but are not indexed, and consider whether to insert inbound/outbound links for link building.
+Here, focus on pages that have been crawled but not indexed, and consider whether to insert internal links for link building.

 Download Spider Analyser Plugin